Lesa's course directory

 This course will meet synchronously in person and on zoom.
 The planned schedule of topics and events may need to be adjusted throughout the course.
 The online syllabus above will always have the most current schedule and corresponding due dates (i.e., the printable syllabus will not be updated unless noted).

 This course will illustrate the uses of multilevel models (i.e., general linear mixed-effect models, hierarchical linear models) for the analysis of longitudinal (repeated measures) data.
 The course objective is for participants to be able to complete all the necessary steps in a longitudinal analysis involving time-invariant predictors: deciding which type of model is appropriate, restructuring the data and creating predictor variables, evaluating fixed and random effects and/or alternative covariance structures, predicting multiple sources of variation, and interpreting and presenting empirical findings.
-Prior to enrolling, participants should be comfortable with general linear models (e.g., regression, ANOVA).
+Prior to enrolling, participants should be comfortable with general linear models (e.g., regression, ANOVA), such as is covered in PSQF 6243.

 Course Requirements:

-Participants will have the opportunity to earn up to 100 total points in this course by completing work outside of class.
-Up to 86 points can be earned from submitting homework assignments (approximately 5 in total) through a custom online system—these will be graded for accuracy.
-Up to 14 points may be earned from submitting formative assessments (approximately 7 in total); these will be graded for effort only—incorrect answers will not be penalized.
-Please note there will also be an opportunity to earn up to 2 extra credit points (labeled as homework 0).
-There may be other opportunities to earn extra credit at the instructor's discretion.
+Participants can earn up to 100 total points by completing work outside of class.
+Up to 86 points can be earned from submitting homework assignments (HW; 5 planned initially) through a custom online system—these will be graded for accuracy.
+Up to 14 points may be earned from submitting formative assessments (FA; 7 planned initially); these will be graded for effort only—incorrect answers will not be penalized.
+Participants may earn up to 2 extra credit points for completing homework 0; there may be other opportunities to earn extra credit at the instructor's discretion.
 Finally, revisions to the planned course schedule and/or content may result in fewer homework assignments and formative assessments (and thus fewer total points) at the instructor's discretion.
+If that happens, this syllabus will be updated to reflect the new point totals.

 Policy on Accepting Late Work and Grades of Incomplete:

 Participants may submit work at any point during the semester to be counted towards their course grade.
-However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty, and late formative assessments will incur a 1-point penalty.
+However, in order to encourage participants to keep up with the class, late homework assignments will incur a 2-point penalty, and late formative assessments will incur a 1-point penalty (overall, not per day) .
 Extensions will be granted as needed for extenuating circumstances (e.g., conferences, comprehensive exams, family obligations) if requested at least two weeks in advance of the due date.
 A final grade of "incomplete" will only be given in dire circumstances and entirely at the instructor's discretion.
-All work must be submitted by Friday, December 16, 2022, at 5:00 PM to be included in the course grade.
+All work must be submitted by Thursday, December 19, 2024, at 11:59 PM to be included in the course grade.

 Final grades will be determined according to the percentage earned of the total possible points: